Tiendita San Juditas

 The Spiritual Journey of Danny Quevedo and Gregory Avila

-In mid-2022, Danny Quevedo and his husband Gregory Avila opened Tiendita San Juditas, a religious store selling articles, devotionals, and gifts for the Catholic community in North Long Beach.
+In mid-2022, Danny Quevedo and Gregory Avila opened Tiendita San Juditas, a religious store selling articles, devotionals, and gifts for the Catholic community in North Long Beach.

 CHALLENGES AND OPPORTUNITIES